 Rights of California residents.
 California law grants California residents certain rights and imposes restrictions on particular business practices as set forth below.

 - Do-Not-Sell: California residents have the right to opt-out of our sale of their personal information.
-Opt-out rights can be exercised by clicking the Do Not Sell My Information link in the footer of our website homepage.
+Opt-out rights can be exercised by clicking the Do Not Sell My Information link in the footer of our Website Homepage.
+If you have reached this Privacy Notice from a website other than our Homepage, please go back and use the cookie preference manager on that website to exercise your opt-out rights to the extent they may apply on that website.
 We do not sell personal information about residents who we know are younger than 16 years old without opt-in consent.

 - Initial Notice: We are required to notify California residents, at or before the point of collection of their personal information, the categories of personal information collected and the purposes for which such information is used.